2. ADCS#

 trustview.propertiesfile:

-Generate a unique API key (without special characters) to the file and use the same API key inside TrustView - (Settings ADCS settings)
+Generate a unique API key (without special characters) for the property file and use the same API key inside TrustView - (Settings ADCS settings)

 Update